sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 5. Store measurements.
 7. Repeat for the other file formats.
 8. Consolidate results and perform a statistical description.
-9. Delete all written files except one to read in next experiment.
+9. Delete all written files except one to read in the next experiment.

 Our experiment for the **reading process** will consist of the following steps:
 1. Define the variables to measure.